Strategy Japanese candlesticks are the Grail that people don’t want to notice.

 No indicator or trading strategy can give me more information about the state of the market than the price and its chart.

-Now let’s consider the same situation, but under the condition that you were trading on a breakdown of the moving average.
-The most popular moving period, which traders actively use in their trading, is 21.
-It doesn’t matter what type of moving average, the main thing is to look at the example of the same situation, if you entered using the moving average:
+Now let's consider the same situation, but if you were trading on a moving average breakout.
+The most popular moving average period, so actively used by traders, is 21.
+The type of moving average doesn't matter, the main thing is to look at an example of the same situation if you were entering based on the moving average: